Skip to Content

 How to Reduce Ant Activity in Your Home

-You can greatly reduce ant activity by eliminating what attracts them.
+You can greatly reduce ant activity by removing what attracts them and blocking the pathways they use.
 Focus on:

 Remove Food Sources